-The BREATH project aims to multiply approaches inspired by nature in the field of agriculture, energy and sustainable development, building and spatial planning.
+The BREATH project aims to multiply approaches inspired by nature in the field of agriculture, energy, building and spatial planning.
+It has for objective the adoption of new concepts and techniques to facilitate global approaches to ecological transition by improving the profession of advisor through vocational training.
 Through the competency framework, our goal is to assist individuals, institutions, and businesses in navigating the journey of ecological transition with a focus on ecological integration.

-We believe that achieving ecological transition and integration is only possible by reconnecting with nature and learning from it.
+We believe that achieving ecological transition is only possible by reconnecting with nature and learning from it.
 To accomplish this, we must acquire transversal skills, competences, and knowledge.
-This framework aims to equip advisors with the tools they need to navigate and lead in the ecological transition, fostering sustainable practices and holistic thinking.
+This conceptual framework aims to equip advisors with the key skills in ecological transition that they must successfully integrate nature-inspired approaches into their professional practices, promoting sustainable practices and holistic thinking..
 This document is designed to be transferable and adaptable across a wide range of occupations for learning and teaching purposes.

-Glossary
+3. Glossary

-Biomimicry - philosophy and interdisciplinary conceptual approaches taking nature as a model in order to meet the challenges of sustainable development (social, environmental and economic) (Biomimétisme, n.d.).
+Biomimicry - philosophy and interdisciplinary conceptual approaches taking nature as a model in order to meet the challenges of sustainable development (social, environmental and economic) (Ceebios, n.d.).

-Biomimicry [From the Greek bios, life, and mimesis, imitation] or innovation inspired by nature, is based on three principles.
+Biomimicry [from the Greek bios, life, and mimesis, imitation] or innovation inspired by nature, is based on three principles.